 While some cyclists are proud of their cycling tan as a badge of honour, others find it embarrassing to look as though you are still wearing a white T-shirt when you take your top off.
 But laughable tan lines are not the main concern - damaging sunburn and the risk of skin cancer due to excessive ultraviolet light exposure are a problem.

-Wear sunscreen (see a list of the best formulas for cyclists here) on the exposed parts of your body: arms, legs, face and in particular the back of your neck.
+Wear sunscreen on the exposed parts of your body: arms, legs, face and in particular the back of your neck.
 The position on your bike means that the area on the front of your legs above the knee and calves will be exposed to sun more than other area of your legs.

 Riding in the morning or evening can have its own benefits - quieter roads, and spotting wildlife that is usually hidden away as the sun fully rises in the sky.

-Packing a lightweight windproof or gilet in a back pocket on an evening ride might also be a good idea if the weather cools down as the sun sets.
+Packing a lightweight windproof or vest in a back pocket on an evening ride might also be a good idea if the weather cools down as the sun sets.

 And when you get home…